singnet/das-query-engine/README.md

 ```

 ### Server
-If you create a DAS server, you will need to pass the database parameters.
+To create a DAS server, you will need to specify the 'atomdb' parameter as 'redis_mongo' and pass the database parameters.
 The databases supported in this release are Redis and MongoDB.
 Therefore, the minimum expected parameters are:

 - mongo_hostname
 - mongo_port
 - mongo_username